 Cream Cheese Frosting

-- 16 ounces two packages softened cream cheese room temperature
+- 16 ounces softened cream cheese room temperature

 - 1 cup toasted walnut halves

 - Add all your dry ingredients to a large bowl and mix well2 cups unbleached all purpose flour, 2 cups granulated sugar, 1 teaspoon baking powder, 1 teaspoon baking soda, ¼ teaspoon kosher salt, 1 tablespoon cinnamon

 - Now add your vegetable oil and vanilla to your dry ingredients and mix it all in.1 ⅓ cup vegetable oil, 1 tablespoon vanilla extract

 - Next beat in your eggs one at a time into the mixture.4 large eggs

 - Grate your carrots.
 See post for how to finely grate the carrots.
 I like to grate a bunch of carrots (usually about 4 large ones) and then scoop that into a measuring cup to measure out the 3 cups.
 You do not press the shredded carrots into the measuring cup when measuring.3 cups finely grated carrots

 - Now add your 3 cups freshly grated carrots to the batter and gently mix it in until incorporated.

 - Pour batter into 3 greased and floured 8" round cake pans - try to make each pan have the same amount of batter.

 - Bake for approximately 30- 35 minutes until a toothpick comes out clean when inserted in the middle of the cakes.
 If you are using 9 inch cake pans then add a few more minutes.
 It will be ready when a toothpick inserted into the center comes out clean.